Itinerary - Green Preston

 Offering stunning period parks, beautiful outlying countryside with breath-taking walks and the ever popular Guild Wheel - a scenic 21 mile cycle route linking the city to the countryside - Preston provides plenty for outdoor and nature lovers.

 For more ideas of things to do in Preston see Inspire Me.

 Start the day with a visit to Avenham and Miller Parks, one of the finest examples of Victorian Grade II listed Parkland in the North West.

-Offering a beautifully maintained green space in a chilled setting by the banks of the River Ribble, the park offers a feast of Victorian gems around every corner.
-From a beautiful listed fountain overlooked by the Earl of Derby memorial statue to Sebastopol cannons, there are plenty of interest points to treat the eye!
+With beautifully maintained green space in a chilled setting by the banks of the River Ribble, the park offers a feast of Victorian gems around every corner.
+From a beautiful listed fountain, overlooked by the Earl of Derby memorial statue, to Sebastopol cannons, there are plenty of interest points to treat the eye!

-Before leaving, you may also want to stop by at the park's Pavilion Café to take a few blissful moments out for a quick coffee or bite to eat.
+Before leaving, you may also want to stop by the park's Pavilion Café to take a few blissful moments out for a coffee or bite to eat.

-Once done, en route back to the city centre, take the Ribblesdale Place exit to take a stroll through Winckley Square, a charming green gem and one of the finest examples of Georgian squares in the North of England.
+Once done, en route back to the city centre, take the Ribblesdale Place exit to take a stroll through Winckley Square.
+The square is a charming green gem and one of the finest examples of Georgian squares in the North of England.

 Pack a picnic for lunch, then head to the Guild Wheel to explore Preston’s surrounding urban and rural environment.
 At 21 miles, with various entry and exit points, you can challenge yourself to the full circuit or jump on a section that suits you...
 Taking in canal sides, historic docklands and scenic nature reserves – including Brockholes – there is something for everyone.